 Introduction

 Siphonophores have fascinated zoologists for centuries for their extremely subspecialized colonial organization and integration.
 Today we have a comprehensive taxonomic coverage on the morphological diversity of this group due to the extensive work of siphonophore taxonomists in the past few decades (Pugh 1983, 2001; Pugh and Harbison 1986; Pugh and Youngbluth 1988; Dunn et al. 2005; Haddock et al. 2005; Hissmann 2005; Bardi and Marques 2007; Pugh and Haddock 2010; Pugh and Baxter 2014), which has been elegantly synthesized in detailed synopses (Totton and Bargmann 1965; Mapstone 2014).
-In addition, recent advances in phylogenetic analyses of siphonophores (Munro et al. 2018; Damian-Serrano et al. 2020) have provided a macroevolutionary context to interpret this diversity.
-With these assets in hand, we can now begin to study siphonophores from an orthogonal perspective, focusing on the diversity and evolutionary history of specific structures.
-Here we focus on one of such structures: the tentilla.
+In addition, recent advances in phylogenetic analyses of siphonophores (Munro et al. 2018; Damian-Serrano et al. 2021) have provided a macroevolutionary context to interpret this diversity.
+With these assets in hand, we can now begin to study siphonophores from an transversal perspective across taxa, focusing on the diversity and evolutionary history of specific structures.
+Here we focus on one of such structures: the tentillum.
 Like many cnidarians, siphonophore tentacles bear side branches (tentilla) with nematocysts (Fig. 1C-E).
 But unlike other cnidarians, most siphonophore tentilla are dynamic structures that react to prey encounters by rapidly unfolding the nematocyst battery to slap around the prey (Fig. 1F).
+The acrorhagi in some anthozoans can be autonomously reactive (citation), but nowhere close to the speed and coordination of tentillum discharge.
 This maximizes the surface area of contact between the nematocysts and the prey they fire upon.
 In addition, siphonophore tentilla present a remarkable diversity of morphologies (Fig. 2), sizes, and nematocyst complements (Fig. 3).
 Our overarching aim is to organize all this phenotypic diversity in a phylogenetic context, and identify the evolutionary processes that generated it.

 Figure 1.
 Siphonophore anatomy.
 A - Nanomia sp. siphonophore colony (photo by Catriona Munro).
 B, C - Illustration of a Nanomia colony, gastrozooid, and tentacle closeup (by Freya Goetz).
 D - Nanomia sp.
 Tentillum illustration and main parts.
-E - Differential interference contrast micrograph of the tentillum illustrated in D. Figure reproduced from Damian-Serrano et al. 2020 with permission.
+E - Differential interference contrast micrograph of the tentillum illustrated in D. Figure reproduced from Damian-Serrano et al. 2021 with permission.
 F. Action strip showing the behavior of tentilla during prey capture, illustrated by Riley Thompson.